renatoknot/myFirst-reactexample-KeepApp/README.md

 # Kepper

-A Google Keep-like page showing how to create React components, how exports/imports modules work, and props and state concepts.
+A Google Keep-like page showing how to create React components, how exports/imports modules work, props and state concepts, styling with Material UI.

 ## Installation